How To Choose a Dog Trainer & Dog Trainer Certifications

 We all want the best dog trainer and behaviorist to train our beloved dog and teach us how to better care for our dog, but how do we find the best dog trainer in an unregulated industry where everyone claims to be an “expert”?

 Dog Training And Pet Industry Regulation?

 Did you know that the dog training industry is completely unregulated and that anyone can call themselves a dog trainer or behaviorist, make a website and throw up some fake reviews?
 Scary, I know!
 Unlike when you search for professionals in other industries such as doctors, dentists, lawyers, engineers, accountants, psychologists, architects, colleges, nurses, etc. dog training is the wild west.

-What all of these industries and professionals have in common, and makes them safer to use is licensing and regulation.
+What all of these industries and professionals have in common, and make them safer to use is licensing and regulation.

 Licensing and Regulation keep the neighborhood “expert” from performing brain surgery on a person when they have a headache and prevents someone who really loves bridges but doesn’t understand physics, from building one across the Hudson River.

 As a world-renowned security expert, Bruce Schneier states, “A variety of mechanisms can create trust.
 When I outsourced my food preparation to a restaurant last night, it never occurred to me to worry about food safety.
 That blind trust is largely created by government regulation.
 It ensures that our food is safe to eat, just as it ensures our paint will not kill us and our planes are safe to fly.”